• Skip to primary navigation

 Jump To Recipe

-Freezer Friendly Egg Muffin Baked Omelette is perfect for breakfast, brunch, or dinner.
-This easy protein packed recipe can be cooked ahead of time.
+Egg Muffin Baked Omelette is perfect for breakfast, brunch, or dinner.
+This easy protein-packed recipe can be cooked ahead of time.
 Reheat and eat.

-Have you tried baked egg muffins?
-What a neat way to make this breakfast egg bake.
+Have you tried baked egg cups?
+What a neat way to make these breakfast egg bites.
 Classic Denver omelet ingredients baked into the perfect mini egg cups.
-Perfect for grab and go breakfasts.
+Perfect for grab-and-go breakfasts.

 A pile of baked egg muffins on a plate.